nishanthveemarasan/stock-count-project-laravel/README.md

 # stock-count-project-laravel
-<div style="text-align: justify;">This application will mange the stocks of the products in a warehouse or related work place.
+<div style="text-align:justify;">This application will mange the stocks of the products in a warehouse or related work place.
 When I was working at the warehouse, we had to do stock count every week.in order to save time and improve efficiencies instead of using hard copy stock count.
-My web application has the following features. user will be able to view the products and their current stocks.
-Also, you will be able to see the posts but they need to login to like or comment the posts. user has to register in order to enter admin panel.
-However, user roles will be assigned by admin later.
+My web application has the following features.</div>
+<div style="text-align:justify;">user will be able to view the products and their current stocks.
+Also, you will be able to see the posts but they need to login to like or comment the posts.user has to register in order to enter admin panel.
+However, user roles will be assigned by admin later.</div>
-Once a user logged in, they can do following activities.</div>
+Once a user logged in, they can do following activities.
 • user will be notifed if there is any new posts published since they logged. for example, there are 4 new posts posted since they have logged out when they logged in you will be shown 4 posts so that you will knw that there are some new posts and they can view it.<br>
 • User can like or unlike a post and comment on them<br>
 • Add a new protect to the stock<br>